hellodanylo/ucla-deeplearning/README.md

 5. Wait for the instance to start
 6. Click `Open JupyterLab`

-After opening a particular notebook, select the `ucla-deeplearning` kernel.
+After opening a particular notebook, select the `ucla_deeplearning` kernel.
 Other kernels contain potentially incompatible versions of Tensorflow and other Python packages.

 After you are done with Jupyter: